uidaholib/main-web-redesign_draft/content/studio/termsofuse.md

 ## Fines and Fees

-For multimedia equipment fines and fees, please refer to the [LOAN PERIODS FOR UI LIBRARY MULTIMEDIA (NOT AVAILABLE TO GUESTS)](https://www.lib.uidaho.edu/services/borrow/){:target="_blank" rel="noopener"} section.
+For multimedia equipment fines and fees, please refer to the [LOAN PERIODS FOR UI LIBRARY MULTIMEDIA (NOT AVAILABLE TO GUESTS)](https://www.lib.uidaho.edu/services/borrow/#multimedia) section.